Chesapeake noteholders, BNY Mellon escalate bond battle

 The 6.775 percent notes traded up 3.1 cents at 106.1 cents on the dollar in morning trading, with a yield of 5.57 percent, according to bond pricing service Trace.

-Chesapeake shares were down 19 cents at $21.27 on the New York Stock Exchange.
+Chesapeake shares closed up 3 cents at $21.49 on the New York Stock Exchange.

 The dispute is separate from a U.S. Securities and Exchange Commission probe over a perk that granted Chesapeake’s departing chief executive, Aubrey McClendon, a stake in company wells.